jupyterhub/jupyter-server-proxy/docs/source/server-process.md

    Set to True (default) to make an entry in the launchers.
 Set to False to have no explicit entry.
 2. **icon_path**
    Full path to an svg icon that could be used with a launcher.
-Currently only used by the JupyterLab launcher, when category is "Notebook" (default) or "Console".
 3. **title**
    Title to be used for the launcher entry.
 Defaults to the name of the server if missing.
 4. **path_info**